-Holyrood Partnership found itself in the middle of a twitter debate last week on the value of work experience and whether or not interns should be paid.
+Holyrood PR found itself in the middle of a twitter debate last week on the value of work experience and whether or not interns should be paid.

 That got us thinking: what is the real value of work experience?